gausec/KingRailPopGen/analyses/ANGSD/PCA.md

 plot(pca)
 ```

-##### &nbsp; 5.5 Sometimes, I want to see what points correspond to a sample ID.
+##### &nbsp; 5.5 Sometimes, I want to label points by their sample ID.
 I can do that using the [ggrepel](https://ggrepel.slowkow.com/) package.
 ```
 library(ggrepel)
 # sometimes I only want to look at specific points to see where they are in relation to other points.
 I can label just those:
-sample_ids_to_label <- c("NC48827.downsampled.bam", "NC43642.downsampled.bam", "43623.downsampled.bam")
+sample_ids_to_label <- c("NC48827.downsampled.bam", "NC43642.downsampled.bam", "43623.downsampled.bam") # example IDs

-# subset the data to include only the rows with the specified samples
+# subset to include only the rows with the specified samples
 samples_to_label <- subset(pca.vectors, Sample_ID %in% sample_ids_to_label)

 # add to the PCA plot